Midland Railway: King's Cross 1857–1868

 In 1850 the MR, though much more secure, was still a provincial line.
 Ellis realised that if it were to fend off its competitors it must expand outwards.
 The first step, in 1853, was to appoint James Allport as general manager, and the next was to shake off the dependence on the LNWR to London.

-Although a bill for a line from Hitchin into King's Cross jointly with the GN, was passed in 1847 it had not been proceeded with.
+Although a bill for a line from Hitchin into King's Cross jointly with the GN, was passed as the Midland Railways (Extension to Hitchin, Northampton and Huntingdon Railway) Act 1847 (10 & 11 Vict. c. cxxxv) it had not been proceeded with.

 The bill was resubmitted in 1853 with the support of the people of Bedford, whose branch to the LNWR was slow and unreliable, and with the knowledge of the Northamptonshire iron deposits.
+It was passed as the Midland Railway (Leicester and Hitchin) Act 1853 (16 & 17 Vict. c. cviii).

 The Leicester and Hitchin Railway ran from Wigston to Market Harborough, through Desborough, Kettering, Wellingborough and Bedford, then on the Bedford to Hitchin Line, joining the GN at Hitchin for King's Cross.
 The line began its life in a proposition presented for the shareholders by George Hudson on 2 May 1842 as: "To vest £600,000 in the South Midland Railway Company in their line from Wigston to Hitchin." a full decade before realisation.
 The delay was partly due to the withdrawal of GN's interest in the competing scheme, the Bedford and Leicester Railway, after Midland purchased the Leicester and Swannington Railway and the Ashby Canal and Tramway, which were to have been the feeder lines.
 With the competition thwarted there was less rush to have this line as well as its branch lines to Huntingdon (from Kettering) and Northampton (from Bedford) finished.
 Both these branches were subsequently built by independent companies.

 While this took some of the pressure off the route through Rugby, the GNR insisted that passengers for London alight at Hitchin, buying tickets in the short time available, to catch a GNR train to finish their journey.
 James Allport arranged a seven-year deal with the GN to run into King's Cross for a guaranteed £20,000 a year,.
 Through services to London were introduced in February 1858.
 The construction of the Leicester and Hitchin railway cost £1,750,000.